 Which experience did I prefer?
 You can probably tell by now :-).

-But again, this is about you, Mama.
+But again, this is about you and YOUR preferences.
+You deserve to have your baby, your way.
 Stay with me and together we will figure out the best option for you.

 And don't forget to ask me ANY question that has occurred to you as you read this post.
 Simply tap the ASK ME button below.
 I will make every effort to get back to you within 24 hours.

-In Part I we will focus on the questions “What are the Advantages of a Natural Birth?
+So again, this Overview has focused on the question of "what is a natural birth?"
+The next page of our Introduction will cover the topic: “What are the Advantages of a Natural Birth?
 How does it differ from a typical hospital birth?
-I can’t wait to tackle this important topic with you.
+I can’t wait to share this important information with you.

 Warmly –